Tczr/E-Store/README.md

 - Different payments type

- **It's new Concepts for me to desgin a system and build it from scratch**
+ **It's a new Concepts for me to desgin a system and build it from scratch**

  #### Database
 Schema:

 ![schema photo](https://github.com/Tczr/E-Store/blob/main/DB/Schema/schemaPhoto.png)